 Purchasing a Missouri property through back taxes is an affordable way to buy land.
-A Missouri property that is delinquent on taxes for two or more years may be sold at public auction.
+A Missouri property that is delinquent on taxes for about three years may be sold at a public auction.
+However, some properties that are delinquent on taxes may be auctioned earlier.
 If the property is bought, the buyer is issued a Tax Sale Certificate of Purchase.

 - Bid on the property you would like to purchase.
-If you are the highest bidder, you will need to pay the amount of your bid immediately after the completion of the sale.
+If you are the highest bidder, you will need to pay your bid amount immediately after the completion of the sale.
 Then you will be issued a Tax Sale Certificate of Purchase.

 - Continue to pay property taxes on the property during the "Right to Redeem" period.
-If, at any time during that period, the original owner pays the county collector the total of the back taxes, interest and other associated costs, the property will be deeded back to him.
+If the original owner pays the county collector the total of the back taxes, interest and other associated costs at any time during that period, the property will be deeded back to him.

-Apply for and record a Collector's Deed once the "Right to Redeem" period concludes.
+- Apply for and record a Collector's Deed once the "Right to Redeem" period concludes.
 The property then belongs to you.